Thursday, May 29, 2014

 "I don't know about you, Miss Kitty, but I feel so much yummier."

-"Mistletoe can be deadly, if you eat it."
+"Mistletoe can be deadly if you eat it."
 "A kiss can be deadlier if you mean it."

-Selina ventures forth as Catwoman; she encounters Batman; they fight.
-Catwoman's tactics are distinctly feline (distinctly feminine?): when Batman strikes her, she yelps "How could you?
+Selina ventures forth as Catwoman, encounters Batman; they fight.
+Catwoman's tactics are distinctly feline (distinctly feminine?): when Batman strikes, she yelps "How could you?
 I'm a woman!"
-Batman murmurs "I'm sorry," reaches down; she promptly kicks him off the roof, lashes her whip round his hand and, as he hangs by his arm, continues: "--I'm a woman, and can't be taken for granted."
-More witty banter, more innuendos, a savage thrust at a heavily armored midriff (Batman's vest is proof against bullets, but interestingly not against Catwoman's sewing-needle claws), and Batman finds himself accidentally flinging her off the roof.
-"I tried to grab you save you" Batman tries to explain, to which Catwoman purrs "Seems like every woman you try to save ends up dead or deeply resentful."
+Batman apologizes and she promptly kicks him off the roof.
+"I'm a woman, and can't be taken for granted."
+More witty banter, more innuendos, a savage thrust at a heavily armored midriff (Batman's vest is proof against bullets, but interestingly not against Catwoman's sewing-needle claws) and Batman finds himself accidentally flinging her off the roof as well.
+"I tried to grab you save you" Batman explains to which Catwoman purrs "Seems like every woman you try to save ends up dead or deeply resentful."

 "I am not a human being!
 I'm an animal!"